ehabets/SMIR-Generator/README.md

-# SMIR-Generator
-Spherical Microphone array Impulse Response generator (SMIRgen)
+# Spherical Microphone array Impulse Response generator (SMIRgen)

 This repository contains an algorithm to generate impulse responses between a source and a spherical microphone array in a reverberant enclosure.